DenisaAndreeaA/VanMoofAssignment/README.md

 To run the Python program, navigate to the `python` directory and execute the following command:

 ```
-python3 wave.py
+python3 wave.py "input string"
 ```

-The program will prompt you to enter the input string.
+Replace "input string" with the string you want to convert to a wave pattern.

 ### JavaScript